MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 #### 5.2.
 Quality Control

 The quality control step involves filtering SNPs (Single Nucleotide Polymorphisms) based on their Minor Allele Frequency (MAF).
-SNPs with a MAF less than 0.05 are removed to ensure that only common variations are included in the analysis.
+We suggest removing SNPs with a MAF lower than 0.05 to ensure that only common variations are included in the analysis.

+SNPs with MAF lower than 0.05 carry an elevated risk of having genotyping errors (i.e. the minor allele may be a genotyping error and not even exist in reality).
+Further, alleles present at very low frequencies are more prone to statistical errors, whether false positives or false negatives.
+Therefore, including them doesn't contribute significantly to the discovery of meaningful associations.

 ##### 5.2.1.
-SNP Filtering with MAF < 0.05
+Filtering out SNPs with MAF < 0.05

 We calculate the MAF for each SNP and filter out those with a MAF below 0.05.
 Below is the R code used for this process: